brittytino/brittytino/README.md

 ---

 ## 🚀 About Me
-I’m a passionate **Full Stack Developer** with expertise spanning **frontend, backend, cloud, and digital marketing**.
+I’m a **Software Engineer** with expertise spanning **frontend, backend, cloud, and Apis**.
-Currently, I’m the **COO at Divine Infotech**, building solutions that bridge technology, education, and creativity.
+Currently, I’m pursuing my PG @ **PSG College of Technology**, building solutions that bridge technology, education, and creativity along with learning.

-- 🛠 Specializing in **Next.js, AWS, Flutter, and .NET Backend**
+- 🛠 Specializing in **Next.js, AWS, Effect Js, and Kafka / Frappee**
 - 🌍 Active in **hackathons, open-source projects, and AI-driven innovations**
-- 📈 Proven record in **business growth, product strategy, and student engagement**
+- 📈 Proven record in **nothing but and easy interaction**
-- 💡 Believer in “Code it, ship it, improve it” — **agility is my superpower**.
+- 💡 Believer in “Code it, ship it, improve it” — **vibe coding is my superpower**.

 ---